 The Aquarium hosts several events throughout the year highlighting people with disabilities.
 Visit our events calendar for more information on Autism Nights, Abilities Night, and the Festival of Human Abilities.

 - Autism Families Nights and Morning are special low-cost evening and early hours where families can go to meet and enjoy the aquarium in a quiet, autism-friendly environment.
 The spring edition of Autism Families Night features information booths by autism resource organizations.

 - Abilities Night is a free night for anyone with a disability to enjoy the Aquarium.

 - The Festival of Human Abilities celebrates the creative talents and abilities of people with disabilities.
 Our goal is for people of all abilities to feel welcome, accepted, and inspired.
 The Festival of Human Abilities is traditionally held on or near the last weekend of January.

-- Aquarium guests are inspired by singers, musicians, and dancers with blindness, deafness, paraplegia, quadriplegia, cerebral palsy, autism and developmental disabilities, and other disabilities share their talents with others during this annual event.
+- Singers, musicians, and dancers with blindness, deafness, paraplegia, quadriplegia, cerebral palsy, autism and developmental disabilities, and other disabilities share their talents with others during this annual event.
 The festival features artists who paint with a brush in their mouth, an artist who paints with the wheels of his wheelchair, a sign language choir, service dog demonstrations, and a SCUBA diver who has paraplegia.